-Bagpipes, Braveheart and the bonnie banks of Loch Lomond, think you know everything there is to know about Scotland’s history, tradition and roots?
+Bagpipes, Braveheart and the bonnie banks of Loch Lomond, think you know everything there is to know about Scotland’s history, tradition, and roots?
 Think again.
-Scotland, a land with a great history and scenic landscapes.
+Scotland is a land with great history and scenic landscapes.
 Thousands of acres of green stretch from the ragged coastline up the hills to be replaced by scenic mountains, lakes, castles and churches.

 Glasgow has transformed itself from an industrial city to one of the cultural capitals of Europe.
-It combines the energy and sophistication of a great international city with some of Europe’s most spectactular scenery.
+It combines the energy and sophistication of a great international city with some of Europe’s most spectacular scenery.
 Glasgow boasts world famous art collections, the best shopping in the UK outside London, and the most vibrant and exciting nightlife.
 Just beyond the city of Glasgow lies some of Scotland’s most beautiful scenery.
 The local area is rich in history and heritage and each of its delightful country towns and villages has its own fascinating tale to tell.

-Sights to see in Edinburgh: Edinburgh Castle, Palace of Holyroodhouse, Royal Mile, St. Giles Kirk, Parliament House, Arthur’s Seat, the Edinburgh Military Tatto (August Only), Sir Walter Scott Monument, Canongate Kirk, Castlehill, St. Giles Cathedral, Craigmillar Castle, Royal Yacht Britania, National Museum of Scotland, Old Town, Gilmerton Cove, Camera Obscura & World of Illusions, Royal Botanic Garden, Scottish National Gallery, Calton Hill, National War Museum of Scotland, The Scotch Whisky Experience and much more!
+Sights to see in Edinburgh: Edinburgh Castle, Palace of Holyroodhouse, Holyrood Park, Royal Mile, St. Giles Kirk, Parliament House, Arthur’s Seat, the Edinburgh Military Tattoo (August only), Sir Walter Scott Monument, Canongate Kirk, Castlehill, St. Giles Cathedral, Craigmillar Castle, Royal Yacht Britania, National Museum of Scotland, Old Town, Gilmerton Cove, Camera Obscura & World of Illusions, Royal Botanic Garden, Scottish National Gallery, Calton Hill, National War Museum of Scotland, The Scotch Whisky Experience and much more!

-St. Andrews has a special place in Scottish history and legend, it takes its name from the saint whose relics were brought to the town, it played an important role on Scottland's affairs, its cathedral was the largest building in Scotland and it was the centre of the country's religious life.
+St. Andrews has a special place in Scottish history and legend and takes its name from the saint whose relics were brought to the town.
+It played an important role on Scotland's affairs, its cathedral was the largest building in Scotland and it was the centre of the country's religious life.
 It has the oldest University in Scotland (where Prince William studied) and of course has been a pilgrimage to golfers wishing to play on the Links where golf was first played.
-The historic town is easily and best explored on foot where the shops, many intersting building, muesums, bars and restaurants are all easily accesible.
+The historic town is easily and best explored on foot where the shops, many interesting buildings, museums, bars and restaurants are all easily accessible.

-Sights to see in St. Andrews: St. Andrews Cathedral, St. Andrews University, St. Andrews Castle, St Andrews Links Golf, St. Salvator’s Quad, The Swilcan Burn Bridge, West Sands Beach, The Old Course and the Himalayas Putting Green, Kingsbarns Golf Links, Old Course Beaches, St. Andrews Botanic Gardens, The Royal & Ancient Golf Club of St. Andrews, British Golf Museum, Byre Theatre, Cambo Estate Gardens and much more!
+Sights to see in St. Andrews: St. Andrews Cathedral, St. Andrews University, St. Andrews Castle, St. Andrews Links Golf, St. Salvator’s Quad, The Swilcan Burn Bridge, West Sands Beach, The Old Course and the Himalayas Putting Green, Kingsbarns Golf Links, Old Course Beaches, St. Andrews Botanic Gardens, The Royal & Ancient Golf Club of St. Andrews, British Golf Museum, Byre Theatre, Cambo Estate Gardens and much more!

-Sights to see in Stirling: Stirling Castle, Wallace Monument, Stirling Old Bridge, Cambuskenneth Abbey, Bannockburn, Argyll’s Lodging, Stirling Old Town Jail, Blair Drummond Safari & Adventure Park, Church of the Holy Rude, Stirling Smith Art Gallery & Museum, Falls of Falloch, Rob Roy’s Grave and much more!
+Sights to see in Stirling: Stirling Castle, National Wallace Monument, Stirling Old Bridge, Cambuskenneth Abbey, Bannockburn Battlefield & Heritage Centre, Argyll’s Lodging, Stirling Old Town Jail, Blair Drummond Safari & Adventure Park, Church of the Holy Rude, Stirling Smith Art Gallery & Museum, Falls of Falloch, Rob Roy’s Grave and much more!

-For more information about Scotland, please visit the Scottish Tourist Board website.
+For more information about Scotland, visit Scotland’s National Tourism website.